2018 BRACKET RACER’S HANDBOOK & BRACKET RACING GUIDE

 Gold Cup Points Race Information

-To earn entry points at a Gold Cup event, the registered driver/rider must purchase an entry at the front gates, go through tech, have tech card processed, and subsequently follow around to the start-line with the intent to race on that day/weekend of Gold Cup competition.
+To earn entry points at a Gold Cup event, the registered driver/rider must purchase an entry at the front gates, go through tech, have tech card processed, and subsequently head down the staging lanes with the intent to race on that day/weekend of Gold Cup competition.
 Should misfortune strike and you break, you will still receive your entry points.
 If you break prior to this, no points will be awarded.
-In addition, if you break as noted above and do not appear in the first round of eliminations (where round pts. are officially tabulated), you will need to secure a “Broken Points Card” from Sport Shop, fill it out and turn it into a Firebird Tech Official, to receive your entry points.
+In addition, if you break as noted above and do not appear in the first round of eliminations (where round pts. are officially tabulated), please secure a “Broken Points Card” from Sport Shop, fill it out and turn it into a Firebird Tech Official, to receive your entry points.

 - PREMIUM POINTS